Naples Under the Double

 The great Spanish Empire founded shortly after the discovery of the New World came to an end in the year 1700 when Charles II of Spain died without an heir.
 He was a Hapsburg, but willed his throne to the grandson of the French King, Louis XIV, of the House of Bourbon.
 This potential fusion of Spain and France into a single dynasty so threatened the balance of European power that virtually all of Europe took up arms in the War of the Spanish Succession, a term so dry that it rather sounds like a description of gentleman barristers dickering over the Rule of Perpetuities.
 It was, however, as wars go, the real deal, the first widespread European conflict among modern rival nation states, true kin to the Napoleonic Wars of a century later and the aptly named World Wars of our own times.

-meaning all of southern Italy, thus became an
+southern Italy, thus became an Austrian dominion, ruled

-stationed in Naples.
-That state of affairs lasted
+of Austrian viceroys stationed in Naples.
+That state of

-until the Austrians, as part of the treaty ending
+affairs lasted until the Austrians, as part of the

-the War of the Polish Succession, ceded Naples to
+treaty ending the War of the Polish Succession, ceded

-Charles III of Spain in 1734, at which time Naples
+Naples to Charles III of Spain in 1734, at which time

 The period from 1700-1734 is somewhat neglected in the history of Naples.
 (There is, however, a statue in Piazza Monteoliveto (photo, left) of the above-mentioned Charles II, the last Hapsburg king of the Spanish Empire.
 He was known as the "Reuccio," meaning the "Little King," so dubbed because he ascended the throne at the age of four.)
 Compared to the great Spanish period before and the equally great Bourbon period afterwards, the few years under Austria are, perhaps, less important, yet not insignificant; they produced interesting social changes and were a time of great art, music and philosophy in Naples.